 55 Water St., Dumbo

+COVID-19 update: Open for pickup, delivery, and outdoor dining.
 It's tasteful (because it's Cecconi's), and it's cavernous (because it's in DUMBO), but neither of these things matter.
 Ask for a table outside.
 Then settle in on the deck, right on the water, and behold New York City as it was meant to be beheld.
 Get comfortable—order a Negroni and perhaps the shishito peppers with bottarga and lemon or the calamari fritti.
 The waiters are ridiculously accommodating and happy to break up your order so you can pace out the evening.
 Should one Negroni become two, follow up your aperitivi with a wood-oven pizza with black truffle, zucchini, and goat cheese or ravioli with Parmesan, mushroom, and sage.
 Better still: Order whatever will take the longest—the East River makes a remarkable dinner companion.
+COVID-19 disclaimer: We are working hard to keep our listings as up to date as possible (deliveries, outdoor dining, etc.), but given the evolving nature of local COVID-19 restrictions, we recommend double-checking the information in this guide with any business you plan on visiting.
+Also, please note that we have not vetted any businesses listed within our guides for…

 FEED Shop & Café